Pinny888/api-spec/OpenAPI/AffiliatesOdds.md

 - Only affiliates with allowed access are permitted to retrieve odds data from this endpoint.
 Call the API along with the Sport name to get events.

-Each Sport has its own logic for getting hot events:
+Each Sport has its own logic for retrieving and sorting events:

-- If the requested Sport is Soccer: The Hot Events will be based on the following information to return all Hot Events.
+- Soccer: When the requested Sport is Soccer, events are returned and sorted based on:
-	- Hot Soccer Team and Hot Leagues (return Hot Events starting in the next 15 days).
+	- Hot Soccer Team and Hot Leagues (events starting within the next 15 days)
-	- Highest max bet of Money Line.
+	- Highest max bet of Money Line
-- If requested Sport is E-Sports: The Hot Events will be based on the following information to return all Hot Events for each Game.
+- E-Sports: For E-Sports, events are returned and sorted based on:
-	- Hot E-Sports team and Hot Leagues (return Hot Events starting in the next 15 days).
+	- Hot E-Sports Team and Hot leagues (events starting within the next 15 days)
 	- Highest max bet of Money Line
-- For all other Sports: The Hot Events will be based on the following information to return all Hot Events for each Sport.
+- All Other Sports: For all other sports, events are sorted and returned based on:
-	- Hot Leagues (return Hot Events starting in the next 15 days).
+	- Hot Leagues (events starting within the next 15 days)
-	- Highest max bets of Money line.
+	- Highest max bet of Money Line

 ## Endpoint